kojodoc/kojodoc.github.io/reference/scala.md

 <a name="data-collections">
 **1.7 Collections**

-Collections let you organise the data in your program in particular ways (depending on the nature of the collection).
+A collection lets you organise the data in your program in a particular way (depending on the nature of the collection).
 Some useful collections are:

 <a name="data-sequence">
 **1.7.1 Sequence (Seq)**

 A sequence is a bunch of data values arranged one after the other with a well defined order of elements. e.g. `Seq(1, 5, 3)`.

 If you want to arrange some data in your program in a sequence, and the sequence is fixed, you can use `Seq` to construct the sequence.
 ```scala
 val names = Seq("name1", "name2", "name3")